Li-JEN/PEL-accent-adaptaion/README.md

 The code of "Parameter-Efficient Learning for Text-to-Speech Accent Adaptation"

-# Installation
+## Installation
-- This repo depends on ESPnet2 with python 3.8
+- This works depends on ESPnet2 with python 3.8
 ```sh
 $ sudo apt-get install cmake
 $ sudo apt-get install sox